ogbigboss/how-i-got-my-netflix-show-cancelled/notes.md

 > Michael narrating: I don't much like dealing with paranoids.
 They get erratic, make bad decisions.
 Of course, that can be a help when you need them to make a bad decision.

-> Michael narrating: if it looks like you're about to get into a fight that could get you killed, try starting another one.

 > Michael narrating: When enough people hate you, sometimes the only move is to just stand in the middle and hope they kill each other before they kill you.

 > Michael: What has he been doing since he was last here?